rails/rails/guides/source/engines.md

 Copied migration [timestamp_2]_create_blorgh_comments.rb from blorgh
 ```

-The first timestamp (`[timestamp_1]`) will be the current time and the second timestamp (`[timestamp_2]`) will be the current time plus a second.
+The first timestamp (`[timestamp_1]`) will be the current time, and the second timestamp (`[timestamp_2]`) will be the current time plus a second.
 The reason for this is so that the migrations for the engine are run after any existing migrations in the application.

 To run these migrations within the context of the application, simply run `rake db:migrate`.
 When accessing the engine through `http://localhost:3000/blog`, the posts will be empty.
 This is because the table created inside the application is different from the one created within the engine.
 Go ahead, play around with the newly mounted engine.
 You'll find that it's the same as when it was only an engine.